Jcolt2997/DATS-6103-Individual-Project-2-Jake-Lieberfarb/index.md

 # Introduction
 ### Where is the safest county and state to live in the US?
 By Jake Lieberfarb
-This is an analysis of Storm events from 2018-2019 to see which state and its respective county are the safest for an individual to life.
+This is an analysis of storm events from 2018-2019 to see which state and county are the safest for an individual to life.
 Data was pulled from a [NOAA dataset](https://www.ncdc.noaa.gov/stormevents/ftp.jsp).
 "Safe" is defined as the state which sees a low total property damage brought on by storm events proportional to its size.
-Below are the questions asked to get to the final conclusion on which state and their county are the safest for someone to live in.
+Below are the questions and their corresponding visuals asked to get to the final conclusion on which state and county are the safest for someone to live in.

 ## Visualizations: